Dismissal during pregnancy, or maternity, adoption or shared parental leave

 However, if your employer believes or suspects that you are pregnant, regardless of whether it is true, and treats you less favourably based on their belief, you could have a claim for unfair dismissal and discrimination.

 It is unlawful for your employer to treat you less favourably because of your pregnancy or your intention to take maternity leave.
-This means that your employer cannot give you a bad performance review because you are pregnant or for a reason connected to your pregnancy, like sick leave.

 I told my employer that I am pregnant and they extended my probation.
 Is this less favourable treatment?